morleym/furtive-handbook/docs/format-single-elim.md

 * Competitors are only guaranteed one match (lowest of all format types)
   * Half of all competitors will only get to play one match
 * Competitors can chart out their course through bracket (to prepare for predicted matchups)
+* You'll want to clearly communicate when the bracket will be available to competitors

 #### Seeding

 * Single-elimination depends on excellent seeding
   * If there are significant unknowns or 'mistakes' in seeding, then competitors may be eliminated earlier than intended by similarly-skilled opponents
+* Seeding must be performed, and applied, in order to finalize and share the bracket with competitors and Broadcast

 #### Scheduling & Logistics